 Note: In any event, we will comply with any statutory procedures that may relate to your complaint.

 Data Protection Statement

 Recruit 2 You Ltd provides work-finding services to its clients and work-seekers.
 We must process personal data (including sensitive personal data) so that we can provide these services – in doing so, we act as a data controller.
-This is why we ask for your personal data on occasion.
+Therefore, we ask for your personal data on occasion.
 When we process your personal data, we must do so in accordance with data protection laws.
 Those laws require us to give you a Privacy Statement to explain how we manage your personal data.

 In this Annex we explain how Recruit 2 You Ltd manages your personal data.

 Recruit 2 You Ltd will collect your personal data (which may include sensitive personal data) and will process your personal data for the purposes of providing you with work-finding services.
 This includes for example, contacting you about job opportunities, assessing your suitability for those opportunities, updating our databases, putting you forward for job opportunities, arranging payments to you and developing and managing our services and relationship with you and our clients.